-• User authentication determines whether the person wearing the helmet is actually the person or not when his/her ID or username is given.
-We assume two cases where the authentication is used: each individual has own helmet and only the person's pressure sensor data has been registered (single user; username preset in the device; the same as for smartphone authentication); and a helmet is shared with multiple people and username is entered when using the helmet (multiple users; username input accordingly; the same as for ATM authentication).
-Their pressure sensor data are registered in advance and the person who put on the helmet is judged to be accepted or rejected by calculating the similarity between the input data and the data of the ID as shown in Figure 2.
-Even if an ID is leaked, an outsider can be rejected because his/her head shape is different from the data of the ID.
-J
+• User authentication determines whether the individual wearing the helmet is the correct individual when his/her ID or username is provided.
+We assume two cases in which authentication is used: (i) each individual has his/her own helmet and only the individual's pressure sensor data have been registered (single user; username is preset on device, as in smartphone authentication); and (ii) a helmet is shared among multiple users, and a username is entered when putting on the helmet (multiple users; usernames are input manually, as in ATM authentication).
+The pressure sensor data are registered in advance, and a user who puts on the helmet is accepted or rejected by calculating the similarity between the input data and the data corresponding to the ID, as illustrated in Figure 2.
+Even if the ID is leaked, an intruder can be rejected if his/her head shape differs from the data corresponding to the ID.

-32 pressure sensors are attached to the inner side of the helmet to acquire data, producing 1-dimensional 32-channel pressure data.
-Pressure data of the people who are expected to wear helmets have been registered to the system in advance and the data is called training data in this paper.
-In user identification, the system uses the Support Vector Machine (SVM) to build a recognition model from the feature values extracted from the training data and outputs the identification results from the features of the input data of an unknown registrant in the identification phase.
-On the other hand, in user authentication, the system calculates Mahalanobis' distance between the training data and the input data of the person including non-registrant is calculated and authenticates the user if the distance is less than the threshold, otherwise the user is rejected.
+In the proposed system, a total of 32 pressure sensors are attached to the inner side of the helmet to acquire data, producing one-dimensional 32-channel pressure data.
+Pressure data of individuals who are expected to wear helmets are registered in the system in advance and are called training data in this paper.
+In user identification, the proposed system uses a support vector machine (SVM) to build a recognition model from the feature values extracted from the training data and outputs the identification results from the features of the input data of an unknown registrant.
+In user authentication, the system calculates the Mahalanobis distance between the training and input data of the user, including non-registrants, and authenticates the user if the distance is less than the threshold; otherwise, the user is rejected.

 3.2 Hardware

-We implemented a helmet equipped with 32 pressure sensors.
-Figure 3 shows the configuration of the device and Figure 4 shows
+We developed a helmet equipped with 32 pressure sensors.
+Figure 3 presents the configuration of the device, and Figure 4 provides

 2020-06-30 11:40.
 Page 3 of 1-8.

-Figure 1: Structure of the user identification.
+Figure 1: Process of user identification.

-Figure 2: Structure of the user authentication.
+Figure 2: Process of user authentication.

-the appearance of the device.
-The head of the helmet wearer must be in close contact with the sensors to obtain the correct pressure values, therefore, we used a commercially available full-face helmet with high adhesion.
+an image of the device.
+The head of the user must be in close contact with the sensors to obtain the correct pressure values; therefore, we used a commercially available full-face helmet with high adhesion.
 The pressure sensors were FSR402 and FSR402 Short Tail manufactured by Interlink Electronics, Inc. The Arduino MEGA2560 R3 was used as a microcomputer.
-Since the helmets used were free size and it was difficult to attach and remove the interior, we removed the interior of the top of the head and installed a thick urethane sponge as shown in Figure 5.
-The urethane sponge is cut and a pressure sensor was inserted into the cut line as shown in Figure 6.
+Because the helmets was difficult to attach and remove the interior, we removed the interior of the top of the helmet and installed a thick urethane sponge, as illustrated in Figure 5.
+The urethane sponge was cut and a pressure sensor was inserted into the cut line, as illustrated in Figure 6.